 In 2014, Hone sought to learn more about the lives of marine pterosaurs.
 With these animals, juveniles dominate the fossil record, Hone said.
 This is odd because young animals are generally those that are targeted by predators, preventing them from becoming part of the fossil record.

 One hypothesis to explain this strange occurrence is that the juvenile pterosaurs often died by drowning instead of being eaten.
-To test this, Hone and his colleague Donald Henderson modeled how well could pterosaurs float on water (like ducks).
+To test this, Hone and his colleague Donald Henderson modelled how well could pterosaurs float on water (like ducks).
 They found that pterosaurs floated well, but they had poor floating postures, in which their heads rested very close to the water, if not on the water.

 This suggests that aquatic pterosaurs wouldn't spend much time on the water's surface and would launch into the air shortly after diving for food to avoid drowning.
 However, young pterosaurs that don't yet have strong muscles or are still learning to fly would have more difficulties launching back into the air from a dive, possibly resulting in drowning, Hone said.